FarisZR/FarisZR.com/content/post/knocker-access-your-homelab-without-vpn/index.md

 ## Vibe Coded with AI

 Thanks to the Roo Code hackathon (sponsored by Requestly and Google), I finally had the excuse to build this.
-I started with Gemini 2.5 Pro, burned through over $1700 in tokens, and eventually moved to GPT-5-CODEX and GitHub Coding Agent (Sonnet 4) to build out features.
+I started with Gemini 2.5 Pro, burned through over $1700 in tokens, and eventually moved to GPT-5-CODEX and GitHub Coding Agent (Sonnet 4 later Sonnet 4.5) to build out features.

 I used CodeRabbit for reviews and set up a full integration test environment for the agents to iterate against that's why this thing actually works at all.